osmfoundation/RelayBot/README.md

 ## Internals

 On startup, the config file is read, and for each section the local entry is preferred over the default one.
 For each defined host, an instance of `IRCRelay` or a subclass thereof (depending on `mode`) connects to the host and joins the channel.
 Each instance relays events to the others though a global `Communicator` class with which it registers.
-When the bot recieves a message, if it is to the channel it relays it, and if it is a private message to the bot it replies directly to the sender with the content of `info`.
-If a message to the channel starts with the bot's name followed by a colon, it announces `info` to the channel.
+When the bot recieves a message, if it is to the channel it relays it.